 “So, at a consumer level, there has been increased demand in the main market.”
 The expected closure of Rio Tinto’s Argyle mine, which produces small industrial grade diamonds, in 2021 is expected to stimulate pricing for smaller diamonds.

 Elphick said there was a significant “disparity” between high-end and low-end diamonds.
 In the year under review, Letseng produced more than double the amount of diamonds worth $100 per carat or more than the average achieved in the previous decade, and 29% more diamonds of $60 to $100 carats than the average previously.

 Average sales over the 2018 financial year totalled $2,131 per carat, the highest achieved since the firm’s 2015 financial year when the average sales value of $2,299 per carat.
 The highlight of the year was the 910 carat ‘Lesotho Legend’ which sold for $40m within two months of recovery.

-Elphick said there had been good progress with the firm’s $100m business improvement plan which signals a back-to-basics approach to generating value versus the growth by acquisition strategy the company following previously.
-This saw land up with assets in other districts – such as Ellendale in Australia and Ghaghoo in Botswana – from which it couldn’t make money.
+Elphick said there had been good progress with the firm’s $100m business improvement plan which signals a back-to-basics approach to generating value versus the growth by acquisition strategy the company followed previously.
+This saw it land up with assets in other districts – such as Ellendale in Australia and Ghaghoo in Botswana – from which it couldn’t make money.

 GEM Diamonds is currently in the throes of selling Ghaghoo.
 Elphick said the firm’s preferred bidder had “messed the company around” applying administrative criteria out of whack with the asset size, in his view.
 The sale to another bidder – whilst not discounting the preferred bidder – was imminent, he said.